AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 (NEXT SLIDE)

 As mentioned in the previous slide, out of the box, it can autodetect & run numerous types of plaintext & encrypted/hashed (CLICK) password formats such as:
--Unix crypt(3) hash types:
+  - Unix crypt(3) hash types:
--Traditional DES-based
+  - Traditional DES-based
--Bigcrypt
+  - Bigcrypt
--BSDI extended DES-based
+  - BSDI extended DES-based
--FreeBSD MD5-based (used in Linux & Cisco IOS) -OpenBSD Blowfish-based (used in recent versions of Linux distros and Solaris) -Kerberos/AFS
+  - FreeBSD MD5-based (used in Linux & Cisco IOS)
+  - OpenBSD Blowfish-based (used in recent versions of Linux distros and Solaris)
+  - Kerberos/AFS
--Windows LM (DES-based) hashes and
+  - Windows LM (DES-based) hashes and
--DES-based tripcodes
+  - DES-based tripcodes

 Jack the Ripper uses three types of password attacks, these are:
-•	Dictionary Attacks
+  - Dictionary Attacks
-•	Brute Force Attacks
+  - Brute Force Attacks
-•	And my favourite - Rainbow Tables
+  - And my favourite - Rainbow Tables
 Which I picture look a bit like this..
 (CLICK)
 But I’ll let Harry go into further details about these.